 Mr. Bulger had the honor of serving as policy advisor to the National Surface Transportation Policy and Revenue Study Commission created by SAFETEA-LU.
 This Commission is considered the most important commission to be formed since the Clay Commission in the 1950s that created the federal highway system.
 This Congressional Commission was tasked with plotting a course for the federal transportation system for the next 50 years.
 He is an undergrad and grad school alumnus of West Virginia University, Morgantown, WV.
 He is married to Diana K. Bulger.

-Matthew Brown was appointed to the Metro Board in July 2014 as an Alternate Director of the District of Columbia, where he currently serves as Interim Director for the District Department of Transportation.
+Matthew Brown was appointed to the Metro Board in July 2014 as an Alternate Director of the District of Columbia, where he currently serves as Acting Director for the District Department of Transportation.
 In this position, Mr. Brown’s focus includes advancing large-scale projects like the DC Streetcar initiative, the South Capitol Street Corridor Project (which includes the replacement of the Frederick Douglass Bridge), the Power Line Undergrounding Program and continuing to improve the District’s multi-modal transit options by expanding the DC Circulator system and the city’s bike lane network.
 He is also responsible for improvements to the District’s transportation system, including roads, alleys and sidewalks.

 Before joining DDOT as the Deputy Director for Resource Allocation, Mr. Brown served as the Managing Director of WMATA’s Office of Management and Budget Services and as a project manager with Public Financial Management.
 He has also overseen public budgetary and finance issues in New York City and Milwaukee.
 Mr. Brown holds an M.P.A. in Budget and Public Finance from George Washington University and a B.A. in Political Science from Texas Wesleyan University.